 In 1951, American astronomer Harlow Shapley discovered that Proxima Centauri was a flare star.
 Comparing it to past photographic records revealed that it had a significant increase in magnitude, about 8 percent.
 This made Proxima the most active flare star known at the time.
 The star’s proximity allowed astronomers to make detailed observations of its flare activity.
 Most X-ray observatories have studied the star’s emissions of flares over the years.

-Proxima Centauri has the stellar classification M5.5, which means that it is a late red dwarf, falling to the low-mass extreme of class M stars.
+Proxima Centauri has the stellar classification M5.5, which means that it is a late red dwarf, falling to the low-mass end of class M stars.
 Because of its low mass, the star’s interior is convective, which causes the helium ash produced by the thermonuclear fusion of hydrogen to circulate throughout the star rather than accumulate at its core.

 Proxima Centauri has a luminosity only 0.17 percent that of the Sun and a diameter about a seventh of the Sun’s or 1.5 times that of Jupiter.
 It has a mass 12.3 percent that of the Sun, or 129 times that of Jupiter.
 The star has a surface temperature of about 3,500 K.

 The star will make its closest approach to the Sun in about 26,700 years, coming within 3.11 light years.
 Other calculations suggest that it will come within 2.90 light years of the Sun in about 27,400 years.

 Proxima Centauri’s distance from the Milky Way’s centre varies from 8.3 to 9.5 kpc.